Venetoclax (Venclexta™)

 About Venetoclax (Venclexta™)

-Venetoclax works by binding to and inhibiting BCL-2, which is a protein found on some cancerous cells.
-Venetoclax causes the breakdown of some cancer cells with the 17p deletion mutation.
+Venetoclax works by binding to and inhibiting (blocking or slowing down) BCL-2, which is a protein found on some cancer cells.
+Venetoclax causes the breakdown of some cancer cells that have the 17p deletion mutation.

 How to Take Venetoclax

 Venetoclax comes in a tablet to be taken by mouth.
 Take this medication around the same time every day, with a meal and water.
-Swallow the tablets whole; do not chew, crush or break the tablets.
-If you are having trouble swallowing the tablets, speak to your pharmacist about options for a smaller tablet size.
+Swallow the tablets whole.
+Do not chew, crush, or break the tablets.
+If you are having trouble swallowing the tablets, talk to your pharmacist about options for a smaller tablet size.

-• Patients should drink 6 to 8 glasses of non-alcoholic fluids (about 56 ounces total), starting 2 days prior to the first dose, the day of the first dose, and every time the dose is increased.
+- You should drink 6 to 8 glasses of non-alcoholic fluids (about 56 ounces total), starting 2 days before the first dose, the day of the first dose, and every time the dose is increased.

-• You may be given intravenous fluids and medications to protect your kidneys.
+- You may be given intravenous (IV, into a vein) fluids and medications to protect your kidneys.

-If you miss a dose and it is within 8 hours of when you usually take your dose, take the missed dose and resume your normal schedule.
-If it has been longer than 8 hours since your normally scheduled dose, skip that dose and resume your normal schedule the next day.
+If you miss a dose and it is within 8 hours of when you usually take your dose, take the missed dose and return to your normal schedule.
+If it has been longer than 8 hours since your normally scheduled dose, skip that dose and return to your normal schedule the next day.
 If you vomit after taking the dose, do not take an extra dose.
-Resume your normal schedule with the next dose.
+Return to your normal schedule with the next dose.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.

-The blood levels of this medication can be affected by medications and certain foods, so they should be avoided, especially at the initiation of the medication and during dose increases.
+The blood levels of this medication can be affected by medications and certain foods, so they should be avoided, especially when you start the medication and during dose increases.
 These include: grapefruit products, starfruit, Seville oranges, ketoconazole, voriconazole, ciprofloxacin, amiodarone, diltiazem, carvedilol, and verapamil, among others.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 Storage and Handling

-Store your medication in the original, labeled blister pack or bottle, at room temperature and in a dry location (unless otherwise directed by your healthcare provider or pharmacist).
+Store your medication in the original, labeled blister pack or bottle, at room temperature and in a dry location (unless told otherwise by your provider or pharmacist).
 This medication should not be stored in a pillbox.
 Keep containers out of reach of children and pets.

 Where do I get this medication?